The Endocannabinoid System

 In order to understand the effects of Cannabidiol (CBD) in the body, we need to understand the Endocannabinoid system (ECS).
 The ECS is present in all humans, vertebrate animals and even some invertebrate animals.
 ‘Endo’ or endogenous means inside the body.
 Cannabinoids are the group of chemicals that affect the system.
 Therefore endocannabinoids are naturally occurring cannabinoids.

 The endocannabinoid system is the largest neurotransmitter network in the human body.
 It consists of numerous microscopic signalling receptors all across the body.
-These receptors are already being activated by naturally occurring cannabinoid molecules whether you are using cannabis products or not.
+It is already being activated by naturally occurring cannabinoid molecules whether or not you are using cannabis or CBD products.
 The use of CBD and other cannabis derived products stimulate and activate the endocannabinoid system.

 How the ECS works